OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 ## Maturity 3
 ### Benefit
-The application is more inline with its assigned security level which is consistent across internally developed components as well as 3rd party ones.
+The application’s security level is more indicative of its real security, by consistently assessing its 3rd party components.

 ### Activity

 Perform verification tests against dependencies in the same way you do against the target application.
 Refer to [Verification > Security Testing](../verification/v-security-testing).
 Depending on the build process maturity level, the discovery of significant issues might cause the build to fail.

-Log results centrally and take appropriate action.
+Log results centrally, triage and validate findings appropriately as described in [Implementation > Defect Management](../implementation/i-defect-management).
 Vulnerable dependencies should be blacklisted and not permitted to be used during builds.
 Feed findings back to the vendor or open source project, following a set of ethical disclosure guidelines.

 ### Maturity Questions
 #### Q 1